It takes a matter of minutes to travel to Greenwich, whether by Tube, train, DLR or riverboat, so you’ll be able to jump straight into your adventure.

 Go out on the town

-There are plenty of Greenwich restaurants and bars close to the pier: enjoy a few beers at the Old Brewery or spread out on the riverside terrace at gastropub The Sail Loft.
-Alternatively, head into the town centre, where Japanese-Danish fusion food at Sticks N Sushi, French fare at Champagne + Fromage, and modern British dining and gin cocktails at the Rivington await.
+There are plenty of Greenwich restaurants and bars close to the pier: enjoy a few beers at The Old Brewery or spread out on the riverside terrace at gastropub The Sail Loft.
+Alternatively, head into the town centre, where Japanese-Danish fusion food at Sticks'n'Sushi or French fare at Champagne + Fromage await.